 Pro tip: Change it up!
 Allow different tones in your voice to come through, it keeps people engaged for longer and prevents you from coming across as bored!

 Give some of these a shot today and see what works best for you.
-Gaining a new skill and confidence will feel like a big achievement.
+Confidence on camera for osteopaths is about gaining a new skill, which will feel like a big achievement.
 It is a big step in the right direction to get your clinic sky-rocketing!

 So, if you’re looking to set goals that really matter, skip expensive learning curves, prevent burnout, become a better problem-solver, prevent procrastination, stay accountable and transition your hobby into a successful business so you can gain your ideal work-life balance, then osteopathy business coaching is for you.